jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/configuring-kubernetes-update-orchestration-on-distributed-cloud.rst

 .. only:: partner

-    .. include:: ../_includes/configuring-kubernetes-update-orchestration-on-distributed-cloud.rest
+    .. include:: /_includes/configuring-kubernetes-update-orchestration-on-distributed-cloud.rest

 All  :command:`dcmanager` strategies must be deleted.

 The system controller should already be upgraded to the new version of Kubernetes.
-This will cause the 'audit' for the subclouds to note that they are now out of sync.
+This will cause the 'audit' for the subclouds note that they are now out of sync.

 Hosts that need to be upgraded must be in the unlocked-enabled state.